Angraecum: Pollination

-Angraecum conservation
+Conservation

 Many species of Angraecum orchid are considered to be at risk of extinction in the wild and are protected from international trade under CITES.
 The genus Angraecum is listed as one of the top conservation priorities by the International Union for Conservation of Nature and Natural Resources (IUCN) Orchid Specialist Group.
 Many of the species, such as Angraecum sororium, are endemic to Madagascar and are threatened from over collecting, loss of hawkmoth pollinators, habitat fragmentation, and fire.